 top of page

 This model is 30 inches long, The main club or paddle is made in Central American Bloodwood, and is grooved to fit the glued in Obsidian flakes.
 There are several styles that can be found depicted in the descriptions, and many of these are made from long thin Obsidian blades made from prepared cores.
 Other types were made with larger bifaced squares.
-This is a model in between with core blades that are pressure flaked to square shape, so that they are sharp the way that arrowheads are sharp, rather than raw flake surgical scalpel level sharp.
+This model has core blades that are pressure flaked to square shape, so that they are sharp the way that arrowheads are sharp, rather than raw flake surgical scalpel level sharp.
 This is the model we have chosen to make here, as it is seen often in the Spanish Codex drawings.
 These obsidian pieces were made in the traditional manner, hand knapped from prepared real obsidian blade cores.
 The art pictures above show drawings in the Spanish Codices for correct scale of size and manner of wielding.

-Aztec Macuahuitl Obsidian Sword/CLEARANCE
+Aztec Macuahuitl Obsidian Sword

 bottom of page